BMO Martingales and Positive Solutions of Heat Equations: Introduction

+\begin{remark} Theorem \ref{in-th1} is very closed to Harnack estimate for the heat equation which is dimension free, see R. Hamilton \cite{Hamilton}.
+The relation between the Bakry-Ledoux reverse logarithmic Sobolev inequality and a slight improvement of Hamilton's Harnack inequality was discussed in a very interesting paper by X. D. Li \cite{LiXiangDong}. \end{remark}

 Indeed we will establish a similar estimate for the heat equation with a sub-elliptic operator, under similar curvature conditions, and indeed we will establish a gradient estimate for a complete manifold whose Ricci curvature is bounded from below.
-We should mention that the kind of estimates such as (\ref{grad1}) is known in the literature, and it is known that

-for some constant $C>0$ which depends on the manifold $M$ in a complicated way.
-The interesting feature in our estimate (\ref{grad1}) is that there is no unknown constant, and (\ref{grad1}) does not involve the dimension.